 Axel Merk, Merk Investments

-To learn more about the dynamics for the US dollar, please join us for our upcoming Webinar on Thursday, December 13, 2012.
+We have a Webinar coming up on Thursday, December 13, 2012.
+Please register to learn more how we look at currencies to determine the strategic and tactical outlook for currencies such as the yen and the dollar.
 Please also sign up for our newsletter to be informed as we discuss global dynamics and their impact on gold and currencies.

 Axel Merk is President and Chief Investment Officer, Merk Investments.